Click here: —QUOTES— For that section below.

 I’ve seen enough rich families to know that addiction affects them too.
 There is one way to fix addiction which is this: The addict must want to get better.
 The addict must make a program and stick to it every day.
 Unless the addict sticks to their recovery program they will slip back into their addiction.

 Also, and this is chiefly to blame among the rich for all of their addiction problems.
 DON’T ENABLE AN ADDICT!!!
 The addict will likely die while dependent on their enabler.
 I’ve seen this over and over.
 My mom plays piano (one thing she learned before her head injury), and earned an award over a decade ago from Hospice.
-Hospice cares for the poor while they die.
-My mom’s award: For playing piano at her 1,000th hospice event. death by drug overdose or suicide was more common for me than going to the food bank.
+Hospice cares for the poor, alcoholic and drug addicted, while they die.
+My mom’s award: For playing piano at her 1,000th hospice event. death by drug overdose or suicide was more common for me than going to the food bank and I still remember cheese day at the food bank.
 My mom is attracted to addicts, alcoholics, suicides and deaths by overdose because of her personality due to a brain injury makes her right at home with addicts with memory problems.

 We confuse love and pity and tend to “love” people we can “pity” and “rescue.” -From “Laundry List” link above.
 This describes every woman I’ve dated, and I only was friends with men who reminded me of my alcoholic father.
 In 2017 this line about pity shook me to my core.
 Does it shake your core?
-I couldn’t save my father, so I found men I could save over and over.
-I chose women with memory issues like my mom so when I couldn’t find a good heroin addict an alcoholic with blackouts would due.
+I couldn’t save my father, so I found men I could uselessly fail to save over and over.
+I chose women with memory issues like my mom.

 Subconsciously I made the addicts dependent on me by doing everything for them they should do for themselves.
 If this sounds nuts, then nuts is growing up in a severely alcoholic house where a parent dies of alcoholism.
 AL-Anon has saved my life because until my late 30’s I couldn’t describe a part of my life which wasn’t enmeshed with addicts.
-Addicts I use loosely to include everything from facebook addiction, to gambling, meth to alcohol, weed in excess is addiction.
+Addicts I use loosely to include everything from facebook addiction, to gambling, alcohol, or weed in excess is addiction.
+Have you spent large amounts of time talking to your friends and family about another friend or family member who won’t leave the bar, drinking unless just barely sober enough to drive?
+That was my dad and most of my male friends until my mid thirties.
 Doing something so much, or so resource intensive they aren’t taking care of their needs, they’re an addict.
 Point them to counseling, and for goodness sake, do not pay their bills, shelter them, do their cooking and cleaning while they just keep being addicts.
 I used to do that.
 NEVER AGAIN.
 Just as I grew up determined to save my parent who died of liver cancer (subconscious programming), I too looked for people I could save.
 My attitude I could best describe as making people dependent on me, subconsciously.

 There is an especially uncomfortable trend to how I approached and was attracted to the parents of women I dated.
 Just as I wanted a woman to save I wanted healthy parents.
 I ended up missing the parents of women I dated (or was engaged to marry into), so much more than the women I dated.
 The appeal of a healthy pair of parents blinded me and often I’ve loved women as much as I’ve loved the idea of calling her parents mom and dad.
 Even some guy friends with healthy parents have commented to me things which made me perceive later on that I had an attraction to being part of any family where healthy parents existed.